BrandonDoza/find-my-mtb-api/readme.md

 Description: Get descriptive information about each mountain bike model, including its intended use, terrain compatibility, and unique selling points.

-Search and Filtering: Search for specific mountain bike models based on criteria such as make, model name, suspension type, wheel size, and more.
+Search and Filtering: Search for specific mountain bike models based on criteria such as rider  skill level and the terrain they'd like to ride.

 ## Usage